C4ndyF1sh/ZeroCalories/README.md

 | iOS 18.4+ | Not Supported |

 # How can I respring after I apply the changes?
 Unfortunately, there isn't an easy way to do this yet.
-Here are two methods:
+Here are three methods:

 **Method 1: RespringApp**
 1. Download [this .ipa](https://github.com/C4ndyF1sh/ZeroCalories/raw/refs/heads/main/respringapp.ipa).